 A DLR train rattles across a concrete viaduct above, and I struggle to keep up as Guy stomps and squelches and speaks of Canterbury pilgrims and power stations; of Wat Tyler and Jack Cade; of shipbuilding and chemical works; tide mills going back a thousand years; Romans and the old track that led them to ford the river here.

-“But that’s just the recent stuff”, he adds, with an audible grin.
+“But that’s just the recent stuff”, he adds, with a grin.
 “This mud we’re walking in, the river around us, the clay beneath.
 This is deep time”.

 He pauses a moment, to let me catch up.

 Tide-stranded boats squat on the mud.
 Past the last of them, over a slippery weir, around a sharp bend in the river, Guy finally comes to a stop.
 Within sight is the end of the traversable Creek, where the Ravensbourne disappears beneath a web of A-road and railway.

 We have crossed a threshold.
 Guy speaks now of water spirits.
 Of treacherous mermaids and shapeshifting nixies, of Peg Powler, Jenny Greenteeth and their luckless victims.

 “A neck.
 Right?
 The Old English word is nicor.
 Germany have their nix.
 In Sussex you’ve got the knucker – a dragon who dwells in deep watery holes.
 Netherlanders call it nekker, so it’s likely ours was named by Dutch sailors or merchants”.

 Guy points to what looks like a small island or peninsula, made rectangular by old stone walls.
 Whatever use the workers of the Creek once made of it, it has long-since been given over to wildlife.
 A swan’s nest is just visible amongst the reeds on one side.

 But the other side – facing a kind of backwater, away from the main flow of the river – looks forlorn.